piyushkumarjiit/K8S/README.md

 <li>Setup as per user provided config: script uses user provided keepalived.conf and haproxy.cfg (should be present in $HOME) </li>
 This script can be used to setup multiple virtual ip addresses that can be utilized by different Kubernetes clusters.

-### Prepare Nodes ( <code> prepare_node.sh </code> )
+### Prepare Nodes (<code> prepare_node.sh </code>)
-Main script calls prepare_node.sh to set up all prerequisites of nodes in a Kubernetes cluster.
+Main script calls <code>prepare_node.sh</code> to set up all prerequisites of nodes in a Kubernetes cluster.
 DNS/IP based access to nodes, SELinux setting, Swap disable, Firewall, IP Forwarding, kernel mods, CRI-O/Containerd, Docker, Kuberadm, Kubelet, Kubectl and anything else required by a node in a Kubernetes cluster is setup by this script for all nodes (Master as well as workers).

 ### Setup the cluster
 Once nodes are setup, script initializes the primary node ( with flags: --control-plane-endpoint, --pod-network-cidr  and --upload-certs) sets up networking (Calico and Weave supported via flags), adds other master nodes (defined in MASTER_NODE_NAMES) and adds worker nodes to the cluster (defined in WORKER_NODE_NAMES).
-Note: <code> kubectl get cs </code> would show error due to a known Kubernetes bug.
+Note: <code>kubectl get cs</code> would show error due to a known Kubernetes bug.

 ### Deploy MetalLB
 Once the cluster is ready, the script deploys MetalLB to act as load balancer (External IP would populate for services utilizing LoadBalancer).